franciscop/water-pipe/README.md

   .end(/* ... */)
 ```

-As you can see a pipeable function is really flexible, it can fetch data, check data, parse data or many others.
+As you can see a pipeable function is really flexible, it can fetch, check, save, parse, send, write data or any other thing that you can normally do with some data.